-Kazakhstan unrest: Troops told to fire without warning
+Kazakhstan unrest: Troops ordered to fire without warning

 Kazakhstan: The basics

 Where is it?
 Kazakhstan shares borders with Russia to the north and China to the east.
-It is a huge country the size of Western Europe, dwarfing in land mass the other former Soviet republics of Central Asia.
+It is a huge country the size of Western Europe.

 Why does it matter?
-It has vast mineral resources, with 3% of global oil reserves and important coal and gas sectors.
-A mainly Muslim republic with a large Russian minority, it has largely escaped the civil strife seen in other parts of Central Asia.
+A former Soviet republic which is mainly Muslim with a large Russian minority, it has vast mineral resources, with 3% of global oil reserves and important coal and gas sectors.

 Why is it making the news?
-Fuel riots have rocked the government, resulting in resignations at the top and a bloody crackdown on protesters.
+Fuel riots, which have escalated to become broader protests against the government, have resulted in resignations at the top and a bloody crackdown on protesters.

+President Tokayev said peacekeeping forces sent from Russia and neighbouring states had arrived on his request and were in the country on a temporary basis to ensure security.

+The force from the Russian-led Collective Security Treaty Organisation (CSTO) reportedly has about 2,500 soldiers.
+Mr Tokayev gave "special thanks" to Russian President Vladimir Putin for sending troops to the former Soviet nation.

+Earlier, the president said constitutional order had been largely restored although gunfire was heard near the main square of Almaty.

+Internet connection seems to have been restored in some areas, and Kazakh officials and CSTO troops were controlling Almaty's main airport, a day after it was recaptured from protesters.

-The unrest began on Sunday when the cost of liquefied petroleum gas (LPG) - which many people in Kazakhstan use to fuel their cars - doubled, drawing protesters onto the streets.
+The unrest began on Sunday when the cost of liquefied petroleum gas (LPG) - which many people in Kazakhstan use to fuel their cars - doubled.

 The government has said that fuel price caps will be restored for six months.
 But the announcement has failed to end the protests, which have broadened to include other political grievances.